julia-/long-play-records/README.md

 gem 'meta-tags'
 ```
 ## Challenges and final thoughts
-- I found working out the data models and attributes challenging.
+- The data models and attributes.
-- Working with an API was a time consuming but rewarding process - difficult working out what I should save and what I can't.
+- Working with an API - it was time consuming but rewarding process.
+- What I should save and what I can't from the API.
 - Discovering that Discogs API doesn't let you download the images.
-- I usually write custom CSS but decided to use Bootstrap.
-As I'm not that familiar with it this ended up being a mistake.

-Due to time constraints, I still need to complete the views layout and styling and build the following features:
+- Using Bootstrap.

+## Future developments
+- Design and layout
 - Shopping cart
 - Wishlist
 - Saved sellers